kumA0taku/my_web_gis/README.md

 # === warning!!!  ====
 ```
-if data don't show on map, let check your Geoserver
+if data of Shapefile don't show on map, let check your Geoserver
 ```